-Brief Take: Your character has a lot of humanity.
+Brief Take: Your character in Pilgrimage has a lot of humanity.

 Richard Armitage: Yes, because he was so committed to his cause, and his belief in that cause was very real.
 Actually, it was very political at the time, this idea of Crusaders, religious war, and what it took the machine behind it and the relevance of the iconography to fuel that machine. was part of Raymond’s thrust, I suppose.
 I guess you could describe him as a fanaticist.
 He was kind of single-mindedly committed to his future, and the future of his family, and the legacy of his family, which was pretty much de rigueur of the time, especially with the Normans.